MassimilianoMele/Plasma-on-ChuwiHi8/README.md

 This guide explains how to install Debian 12 with KDE Plasma, enable the GSL1680 touchscreen firmware for the Chuwi Hi8 tablet, install Plasma Mobile from the standard Debian repository, switch to the Plasma Mobile Wayland session, and enable autologin using a custom script.

 1. Install Debian 12 with KDE Plasma
-Download Debian 12 ISO, install the system normally, and when prompted for the desktop environment select KDE Plasma.
+Download Debian 12 ISO, install the system normally (Rufus for flashing, ESC on Booting and choose USB as start), and when prompted for the desktop environment select KDE Plasma.
 Debian will automatically install SDDM as the default display manager.

 ✔ Add sudo privileges to your user (important)